szymonmichalski/starid-1/README.md

 # starid
-some discussion and related documents are at
+discussion and related documents are at

 http://staridentification.blogspot.de/